Yet-Zio/yetCalc/README.md

 <h1 align="center">yetCalc</h1>

-The free and open source calculator for Android 5.0 and above. yetCalc is yet another calculator developed for Android 5.0 and above using Kotlin.
+The free and open source calculator developed for Android 5.0 and above using Kotlin.

 yetCalc's calculator mode uses the [mXparser](https://mathparser.org/) library for its calculations.